axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 ## Best Practices & Security

-1. **Salt Management**: Use unique, cryptographically secure salts for each token linking operation
+1. **Salt Management**: Use unique salts for each token linking operation.
+Salt can be any string, it must to be unique per token ID being linked
-2. **Gas Estimation**: Always estimate gas costs before executing operations
-3. **Token Verification**: Verify token addresses and decimals before linking
-4. **Token Control**: Ensure you have proper control over both tokens
+2. **Token Control**: Ensure you have proper control over both tokens
-5. **Operator Security**: Use secure operator addresses with appropriate permissions
+3. **Operator Security**: Use secure operator addresses with appropriate permissions
-6. **Transaction Verification**: Check gas amount and token permissions if transactions fail
-7. **Chain Connectivity**: Ensure both chains are connected to ITS Hub
+4. **Transaction Verification**: If transactions fail, ensure mint permissions are transferred to the ITS token manager for MINT_BURN type tokens